vvanhee/auto-ai-image-to-lovebox/README.md

 Description=Auto AI to Lovebox Service

 [Service]
+# Set the user to ensure correct permissions for your home directory and venv
+User=yourusername
+Group=yourusername
-# Point to the python executable INSIDE your virtual environment
+# Use a shell command to explicitly activate the virtual environment before running the script
-ExecStart=/path/to/auto-ai-image-to-lovebox/venv/bin/python3 /path/to/auto-ai-image-to-lovebox/auto-ai-to-lovebox.py
+ExecStart=/bin/bash -c "source /path/to/auto-ai-image-to-lovebox/venv/bin/activate && /path/to/auto-ai-image-to-lovebox/venv/bin/python3 /path/to/auto-ai-image-to-lovebox/auto-ai-to-lovebox.py"
 WorkingDirectory=/path/to/auto-ai-image-to-lovebox/
 StandardOutput=journal